mcliff1/myslsapp/polly/README.md

 The API folder was created with the *serverless* tool.
 `serverless craete --template aws-python3 --path api` (**NOTE** I had to run this on a EC2 instance set up for Node)

+## Build Notes

+we have a hook in github from the Code Pipeline in us-west-2